A Guide to Posting Meeting Notices, Agendas & Minutes

 Cancelled, Postponed, or Relocated Meetings

 If a meeting is cancelled or moved to another location, the Town Clerk shall be informed, so that I may have it for my records.
-It is requested that a sign be posted on the meeting room door and on the entrance door to the building informing the public of the changes.
+It If a meeting is cancelled or moved to another location, the Town Clerk must be informed, so that I may have it for my records.
+It is recommended that a sign be posted on the meeting room door and on the entrance door to the building informing the public of the changes.

 Committees shall create and maintain accurate minutes of all meetings, including executive sessions.
-Minutes are not intended to be a transcript of the meeting, though it can be, but rather an accurate recording of the meeting logistics, topics discussed and actions taken by the committee.
+Minutes are not intended to be a transcript of the meeting, but rather an accurate recording of the meeting logistics, topics discussed and actions taken by the committee.

 Meeting Minutes as set forth by law must include the following information.